20 Top Things to Do in Hong Kong in 4 Days

 I admit that eating vegetarian was quite difficult in Hong Kong, but I survived and I did not even lose weight, so check out where to find some vegetarian spots in Hong Kong.

 One thing that I learned in Hong Kong is NOT to save the best for last.
-I waited on my trip to Victoria Peak until the last day – and was very unlucky with the view because it was foggy.
+I waited on my trip to Victoria Peak until the last day – and was very unlucky with the view because it was foggy/there was a lot of smog.
 So I have a new piece of advice that I keep telling myself, and also you: do the things you look forward to the most, first.

 Actually, there is quite a lot to do and 4 days is not a lot to see and explore this hectic and crazy city, but I think you´ll be able to see many important places and sights within that 4 days (you could probably do many of these things in 3 days as well – if you do only one day trip, but 4 days in Hong Kong should be a minimum 🙂